 To ensure maximum security for users, and to be proactive with regard to the real problem of phishing via SMS, smsmode© has decided to go one step further.

-Our findings: the overwhelming majority of phishing attempts by SMS use a URL to redirect potential victims to a fraudulent site to capture information.
+Our findings: the overwhelming majority of SMS phishing attempts use a URL to redirect potential victims to a fraudulent site to capture information.

 smsmodeFor this reason,© has implemented additional filters, specifically for URLs, to guarantee its customers a secure SMS experience.